 Faculty Recording: Into the Light

-Vocalist Sunny Wilkinson with compositons from Ron Newman
+Vocalist Sunny Wilkinson with compositions from Ron Newman

 Into the Light, the newest CD by veteran jazz vocalist Sunny Wilkinson, is all about family — not just Wilkinson’s immediate family, but her extended musical family as well.
 It comprises a stylistic mix of tunes that resonate with Wilkinson because of the stories they tell.
 The CD features Wilkinson’s crystalline voice and impressive ability to convey the heart of a lyric with unadorned honesty.
 The personal nature of the music on this CD is enhanced by five pieces that have original lyrics written by Wilkinson.
 Three of these tunes were composed by Wilkinson’s husband, Ron Newman.